Happy birthday, John F. Kennedy!

 Of course, I tweaked the recipe just the time to adjust to our own liking and to make it much healthier.
 We tried to keep everything within his words, as well, in order to retain the history within the recipe.
 This New England Fish Chowder is a total game changer for those who are a little bit eerie when it comes to seafood.
 Make a big batch & it probably won’t last!

-We found the original copy of his recipe to New England Fish Chowder typed up by Mr. President himself, on his very own type writer—way back in the day.
+I found the original copy of JFK's recipe to New England Fish Chowder typed up by Mr. President himself, on his very own typewriter.

 Simmer haddock in 2 cups of water for 15 minutes.
 Drain.
 Set aside broth.